 With ProvarDXTM, you can efficiently run existing Provar tests from the Salesforce CLI.
 Just generate a scratch org, push the latest Salesforce customizations, and use ProvarDXTM to run Provar tests inside that org.
 And ProvarDXTM works with sandboxes so that you can manage complete lifecycle testing.
 Another bonus is that ProvarDXTM recognizes org aliases to simplify authentication and reduce testing overhead managing multiple environments.

 What’s in ProvarDXTM?

 ProvarDXTM includes a Salesforce CLI plugin that allows you to execute Provar test cases directly from the Salesforce CLI.
-It also contains a Visual Studio (VS) Code extension that provides access to the most powerful ProvarDXTM CLI commands using the VS Code command autocomplete menu.
+It also contains a Visual Studio (VS) Code extension that provides access to the most potent ProvarDXTM CLI commands using the VS Code command autocomplete menu.